rmitchellPitzer/cs124-1/README.md

-# Lab 4 Project
+# Lab 3 Project

 Welcome to the React app called Todoiz.IO!

-You can use it for many things on many different devices at the link here:
+You can use it for many things across different devices at the link here:

 https://rmitchellpitzer.github.io/cs124-1/